indrora/ponzu/docs/content/docs/spec.md

 Archives may be appended to one another.
 In such a case, each should be considered independent.

-# Paths

-Paths (including the archive prefix) in Ponzu archives MUST be fully resolved (containing no `..` portions.)
-A leading `/` is always to be interpreted as `./` except for symbolic and hard links.

 # The most minimal Ponzu archive

 The most minimal Ponzu archive consists purely of two control records: a `CONTROL_START` record and a `CONTROL_END` record.